akamai-contrib/nodejs-connector-of-datastream/README.md

 ## 2. Configuration

-There is a config file `config.js` in the root of the project.
-Make sure you update the config information to match your setup.
+There is a config file `.env.sample` in the root of the project.
+Copy and fill it with your own data.

 ## 3. Run the scraping job